8.5. Integrals#

 FTC 2 connect area problem (definite integral) with antiderivative (indefinite integral).

-It provide a simpler way to calculate definite integral compared to using the limit of Riemann Sum.
+It provides a simpler way to calculate definite integral compared to using the limit of Riemann Sum.

 Theorem (FTC 2)